University of Reading cookie policy

 Henley Business School

-For master's students, non-credit modules in Academic Writing for Business Management (ILMABMN), Academic Writing for Business Management and Accounting (ILMAACN) and Academic Writing for Accounting and Finance (ILMACFN) are offered.
-MSc Accounting and Finance students are supported in the Spring term with 3 AEP workshops on 'Pathways to Assessment Success'.
+For master's students, preparatory learning in Academic Writing for Business Management (ILMABMN), Academic Writing for Business Management and Accounting (ILMAACN) and Academic Writing for Accounting and Finance (ILMACFN) is offered in Semester 1.
+MSc Accounting and Finance students are supported in Semester 2 with 3 AEP workshops on 'Pathways to Assessment Success'.
 Oral communication skills workshops are delivered to MSc Entrepreneurship students.
-Non-credit bearing modules are also offered to ICMA master's students (ILMAEFN: Academic English for Finance) and students of digital business (ILMADBN: Academic Writing for Digital Business).
+Preparatory learning is also offered to ICMA master's students in Semester 1 (ILMAEFN: Academic English for Finance) and students of digital business (ILMADBN: Academic Writing for Digital Business).

-For first-year undergraduate Accounting, Finance and Business Management students, AEP provides the non-credit two-term modules Academic Skills and Language for Business and Management (IL1ABMN), Academic Skills and Language for Finance (IL1AFNN) and Academic Skills and Language for Accounting (IL1AACN).
+For first-year undergraduate Accounting, Finance and Business Management students, AEP provides the two-semester preparatory learning courses Academic Skills and Language for Business and Management (IL1ABMN), Academic Skills and Language for Finance (IL1AFNN) and Academic Skills and Language for Accounting (IL1AACN).

 Art, Communication and Design

-IL1ACDN English for Arts and Communication Design is a non-credit, two-term module designed specifically for first-year undergraduate students in the School of Arts and Communication Design.
-The module aims in particular to support students who have entered their degree programmes with IELTS or equivalent below 7.0.
+IL1ACDN English for Arts and Communication Design is a two-semester preparatory learning course designed specifically for first-year undergraduate students in the School of Arts and Communication Design.
+The course aims in particular to support students who have entered their degree programmes with IELTS or equivalent below 7.0.

 Institute of Education